 Blues represent stability, reliability, and security, qualities most companies need to project.
 The Mobil logo is a great example of combining colors and shapes to convey the company’s core values: The solid blue letters represent reliability and security, while the letter “o” is a powerful, dynamic red.

 Browns can also be effective color choices for branding your company.
 Brown evokes wholesomeness, experience and comfort.
-One of the best examples of a color representing a company is UPS and their brown shield logo.
+One of the best examples of a color representing a company is UPS and their brown shield.
 The color is familiar and friendly.
-In fact, the company uses the word “brown” synonymously with the company name: “What can Brown do for you?”
+In fact, the company uses the word “brown” synonymous with the company name: “What can Brown do for you?”

 Black and white color schemes convey a sense of simplicity and credibility.
 Chemical company BASF uses black and white in its stark logo to convey its corporate mission statement of providing simple solutions for its customers.

 The choice of font in your logo can either reinforce your brand message, or detract from its power.
 In general, successful industrial logos avoid using script fonts.
 While its elegant script reinforces Cadillac’s image, applying the same font to Intel’s logo, for example, would contradict the company’s tech-focused brand.

 In general, modern, serif and sans-serif fonts work best for industry logos, although some display fonts work with industrial applications.

 It’s important to achieve balance between design elements and negative space.
 Because logos get applied to surfaces of many different sizes, it is imperative that they are easily scaled so they don’t lose impact.
 Whether they appear on a business card or on the side of a company truck, they need to stay easily recognizable.
 The Hewlett-Packard logo uses the white rounded type for the “h” and “p” in a royal blue circle, instantly identifiable and easily scalable.